ultrasound probe

 Questions to ask your sonographer

-Whilst our sonographers cannot discuss the result of the ultrasound with you.
-Feel free to ask any questions during the procedure.
-You might want to ask about what they’re looking for, how the images will be used, and let them know about any concerns you might have.
+While our sonographers cannot discuss the result of the ultrasound with you, feel free to ask any questions during the procedure.
+You might want to ask about what they’re looking for and how the images will be used, and let them know about any concerns you might have.

 Understanding the process can help reduce any anxiety you have and make the experience much more comfortable.